Hak1e/RSA_Dashboard/README.md

 # RSA-Dashboard
 Encrypting / Decrypting files with RSA algorithm.

-Select source path for encryption.
+Select source and new directory path for encryption.

 Select new directory path for decryption.